lulzshadowwalker/vera/Docs.md

 * **Profile Claiming**: Verified ownership for supplier profiles.
 * **Analytics**: Dashboards summarizing submitted and received reviews, CSV exports.
 * **Integrations**: CRM widgets, API connections, and PWA/mobile extension.

----

-Would you like me to version it as `1.1` with a “changelog summary” section at the end for future tracking (e.g., removed API/AI/contacts sections, refined security paragraph)?
-It helps keep internal documents auditable without editing the main text each time.